kaleid11/3duplanet/README.md

 # 3duplanet
-News
-Sure, here's an example of a general "Read Me" file for a Node.js newsletter application that produces daily newsletters based on data-driven analytics from the blockchain and AI integration with the ChatGPT API:

 Daily Blockchain Newsletter
 This is a Node.js application that produces a daily newsletter based on data-driven analytics from the blockchain and AI integration with the ChatGPT API.
 The application uses the following technologies: